davidgiga1993/mixing-station-docs/docs/re-gain.md

 2. Press and hold the gain knob (or right-click)
 3. Enable "Re Gain" from the top menu
 4. Adjust the gain
-5. As soon as you close the popup Re-Gain will be disabled again
+5. As soon as you close the popup Re-Gain will be disabled again (except when global regain is enabled, in which case the last state will be kept)

 ![Re-Gain popup](img/regain/overview.png)